 Are you a member yet?
 Membership is open to all and is the first step towards accreditation.

-Accredited Practitioners are expected to submit their First Accreditation Audit 12 months after their Practitioner Accreditation award.
+Accredited Cognitive Behavioural Psychotherapists are expected to submit their First Accreditation Audit 12 months after their Accreditation award.
 You should show 12 months of supervised practice – these don’t have to be consecutive months if you have had a break in practice.

 Delays of less than a month